In Exercises 65–68, find all the complex roots. Write roots in po... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 65–68, find all the complex roots.
 Write roots in polar form with θ in degrees.
-The complex square roots of 25(cos 210° + i sin 210°)
+The complex cube roots of 8(cos 210° + i sin 210°)

 Verified Solution